HA-ir/Cry/README.md

 | Parallelism | 1      | Single-threaded, portable         |
 | Output      | 32 B   | 256-bit key for AES-256 / ChaCha  |

-The same parameters are used for file encryption KDF and CryDNA identity derivation, ensuring consistent cost for both operations.
+The same parameters are used for file encryption KDF and CryDNA identity derivation.

 ---